Peter-Lam/Ransomware-Detection-Mechanism/README.md

 5. Point your browser at http://localhost:5601

 ### Setting up RDM Kibana Environment
-For information on how to set up the RDM Kibana EEnvironment with the IOCS, see the [Setting Up Kibana Environment](https://github.com/TranAlan/Ransomware-Detection-Mechanism/wiki/Setting-Up-Kibana-Environment) page.
+For information on how to set up the RDM Kibana Environment with the IOCS, see the [Setting Up Kibana Environment](https://github.com/TranAlan/Ransomware-Detection-Mechanism/wiki/Setting-Up-Kibana-Environment) page.

+### Using BulkAPI JSON Scripts
+For information on how to use BulkAPI JSON scripts, see the [How to Use Bulk JSON Scripts](https://github.com/TranAlan/Ransomware-Detection-Mechanism/wiki/How-to-Use-Bulk-JSON-Scripts) page.